-We talked to a few women who married late to get cues on how to attract a good husband, and how to make this day of fasting something less blah.
+We talked to a few women who married late to get cues on how to attract a good husband (since that seems to be very important to the single ladies), and how to make this day of fasting something less blah.

 First, what must a 30-something Indian woman do to get the right guy, for heaven’s sake?
 Aren’t the good ones all taken by now?
 Listen up.

 1. Stop looking.
 That’s when you’ll start finding.
-Women who married late say the right person turned up in their life when they got busy being happy, pursuing their passions, and generally investing time and energy on themselves, rather than on scouring matrimonial websites and newspaper classifieds.
+Women who married late say Mr Right turned up in their life when they got busy being happy, pursuing their passions, and generally investing time and energy on themselves, rather than on scouring matrimonial websites and newspaper classifieds.

 4. Stop falling for douchebags.
 While lust is as important as love, avoid flings with men who are just plain WRONG for you.
-That means avoid married men or those in committed relationships, addicts, those who ask you if you are a virgin, and so on.
+That may mean avoiding married men or those in committed relationships, maybe addicts, definitely those who ask you if you are a virgin.
 Some men aren’t worth it, and you don’t want to end up feeling hollow at the end of what is supposed to be a pleasurable adventure.

 Now let’s look at 10 things you can do on Karwa Chauth 2014 so that you don’t feel lonely and miserable watching married women be hungry and miserable all day, fasting for their beaming husbands who get a huge kick from the fact that there’s one woman in the world who’d give up a day’s nutrition every year so that he may live longer.

-1. Find out what bar is serving free drinks for women and head there will your girlfriends.
+1. Find out what bar is serving free drinks for women and head there with your girlfriends.